 See more: The ECMA Career Skills Platform

-In addition to the artistic training at ECMA sessions, ECMA Pro provides ADDITIONAL TRAININGS during the sessions and beyond.
+In addition to the artistic training at ECMA sessions, ECMA Pro provided further TRAININGS during the sessions and beyond.

-Career skills trainings are offered in thematic areas such as business planning, project management, marketing online and offline, legal questions, networking, communication and self-presentation, performance training, the music industry and general professional preparation.
+Career skills trainings were offered in thematic areas such as business planning, project management, marketing online and offline, legal questions, networking, communication and self-presentation, performance training, the music industry and general professional preparation.

 Online Workshop What’s the point of MY music?